 But what might happen if schools went beyond a Band-Aid approach?
 What if summer school offered students more time, with a coherent, more flexible curriculum?
 What might happen if a summer course attempted to repair not only students’ academic needs but also students’ attitudes about learning math and their ability to be math learners?
 These are some of the areas to seriously consider as schools design more robust learning experiences for at-risk students who need more than one chance to succeed.

-Kirk Walters is a managing researcher at American Institutes for Research specializing in research on math education.
-He is a former high school math teacher.
+Kirk Walters, a former high school math teacher, was a managing researcher at American Institutes for Research specializing in research on math education.